SCOPE (Michigan) University Of Michigan

 - Tsodikov A, Liu LX, Tseng C. Likelihood transformations and artificial mixtures.
 Statistical Modeling for Biological Systems: In Memory of Andrei Yakovlev.
 Springer; 2020. p.
 191-209.

-- Tsodikov A, Gulati R, Heijnsdijk EA, Pinsky PF, Moss SM, Qiu S, De Carvalho TM, Hugosson J, Berg CD, Auvinen A, others.
-Reconciling the effects of screening on prostate cancer mortality in the ERSPC and PLCO trials.
-Annals of internal medicine.
-American College of Physicians; 2017;167(7):449–455.
-[Abstract]
+- Tsodikov A, Gulati R, Heijnsdijk EA, Pinsky PF, Moss SM, Qiu S, de Carvalho TM, Hugosson J, Berg CD, Auvinen A, et al. Reconciling the effects of screening on prostate cancer mortality in the ERSPC and PLCO trials.
+Annals of Internal Medicine.
+2017;167(7):449-455.

-- Etzioni R, Tsodikov A, Mariotto A, Szabo A, Falcon S, Wegelin J, Ditommaso D, Karnofski K, Gulati R, Penson DF, others.
-Quantifying the role of PSA screening in the US prostate cancer mortality decline.
+- Etzioni R, Tsodikov A, Mariotto A, Szabo A, Falcon S, Wegelin J, Ditommaso D, Karnofski K, Gulati R, Penson DF, et al. Quantifying the role of PSA screening in the US prostate cancer mortality decline.
 Cancer Causes & Control.
-Springer; 2008;19(2):175–181.
-[Abstract]
+2008;19(2):175-181.

 Bladder models